 5) If you love Europe and need further travel inspiration, check out some of our top posts:

-- First Impressions Of Barcelona In Pictures – My first impressions of Barcelona in pictures, highlights the less touristed and quiet side of the Spanish city.
+- First Impressions Of Barcelona In Pictures – My first impressions of Barcelona in pictures, highlight the less touristed and quiet side of the Spanish city.

 - Photos From A Classic Berlin Hinterhöfe – One way to explore Berlin is through its backyards.
-See photos from one of my favourite Berlin Hinterhöfe in Prenzlauer Berg.
+See photos from one of my favorite Berlin Hinterhöfe in Prenzlauer Berg.